 According to the ancient botanist Theophrastus (Book III of his History of Plants), in the IIIrd century before Jesus Christ, lichen emanated from bark.
 Until the second half of the 19th century, naturalists considered lichen to be the “earth’s excrement”, and either classified it as seaweed or as moss.

-It was only in 1867 that Simon Schwendener (a Swiss botanist) observed that these plants not only had a binary nature but were also parasites.
+It was only in 1867 that Simon Schwendener (a Swiss botanist) observed that these plant-like beings not only had a binary nature but were also sometimes parasites.
+In most cases, however, they produce their own food from light, just like plants.

 Many lichenologists disagreed with this theory because they defended the theory that “all living beings were autonomous”!